victoriadrake/simple-subscribe/README.md

 ## Requirements and Installation

-While Simple Subscribe is in limited beta, you can create the following required resources via the AWS web console.
-Future releases will feature infrastructure as code.
+Simple Subscribe now includes Infrastructure as Code (IaC) for easier deployment.

 The following AWS resources are needed.
 For set up help, see the provided links.